abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

+* ver 1.6 build 79+
+    18Jul14/SA: Simplified the way we do the HelpMe and WatchMe alerts.
+Converted the button for HelpMe to a Switch.

+* ver 1.6 build 78
+    17Jul14/SA: Purged the Parse database, added checks to ensure that if an event is turned OFF locally, but its state on the cloud doesn't get flipped correctly, it retries and takes as ground truth the state on the phone of the user that triggers it.

+    Looking at friend requests crashes.

 * ver 1.6 build 77
     Tweaks to the Welcome View and this is the most solid version of Frienso we have to date.
-    17Jul14/SA: Purged the Parse database, added checks to ensure that if an event is turned OFF locally, but its state on the cloud doesn't get flipped correctly, it retries and takes as ground truth the state on the phone of the user that triggers it.

 * ver 1.5 build 76
     16Jul14/SA: Fixed issues with login and registering a new account; fixed problems with